rabilrbl/gemini-pro-bot/README.md

 ### License

 This is a free and open-source project released under the GNU Affero General Public License v3.0 license.
 See the LICENSE file for details.

-**Note:** This is a basic README.md file.
-You can add more information about the project, such as screenshots, examples of generated text, and links to the relevant documentation.

-I hope this helps!
-Let me know if you have any other questions.